Morton Salt: Current overview

+Logo and advertising

-Morton Salt's logo features the "Morton Salt Girl", a young girl walking in the rain with an opened umbrella and scattering salt behind her from a cylindrical container of table salt, and has been one of the ten best-known symbols in the United States.
+Morton Salt's logo features the "Morton Salt Girl", a young girl walking in the rain with an opened umbrella and scattering salt behind her from a cylindrical container of table salt; this logo is considered to be one of the ten best-known advertising symbols in the United States.
 The company's logo and its motto, "When it rains, it pours", both originating in a 1914 advertising campaign, were developed to illustrate the point that Morton Salt was free flowing even in rainy weather.
 The company began adding magnesium carbonate as an absorbing agent to its table salt in 1911 to ensure that it poured freely.

-However, around 1958, the company realized that their salt was not living up to their slogan.
-A chemist, Richard A. Patton, was given the assignment to solve this problem.
-He invented a machine that would coat the salt with a byproduct of salt mining, magnesium oxide.
-Calcium silicate is now used instead for the same purpose.
-The same chemist developed a total of 27 patents, along with fellow chemists, that expanded Morton's commercialization of magnesium oxide.
-The Morton Salt Girl, also known as the Umbrella Girl, has gone through seven different iterations, including the latest update in 2014 for its "hundredth birthday", with other updates being in 1921, 1933, 1941, 1956, and 1968; the company sells associated memorabilia and makes some of its vintage advertisements freely available.
+The Morton Salt Girl, also known as the Umbrella Girl, has gone through seven different iterations, including updates in 1921, 1933, 1941, 1956, and 1968, and a "refresh" on the 100th anniversary of its creation.
+The company sells associated memorabilia and makes some of its vintage advertisements freely available.
 In 2005, the Morton Salt Girl was shown in MasterCard's "Icons" commercial during Super Bowl XXXIX, which depicts several advertising mascots having dinner together.
-In addition to the Morton Salt Girl being updated, its centennial in 2014 was celebrated with 100 parties in 100 cities, Morton Salt Girl Centennial Scholarships to benefit certain fine arts and culinary arts students at the School of the Art Institute of Chicago and the Kendall College School of Culinary Arts, Morton Salt Girl day at Wrigley Field, Facebook and Instagram lookalike contests, and other activities.
-Also in 2014, the Morton Salt Girl was voted into the Advertising Week Walk of Fame on Madison Avenue in New York City; it is the first girl icon to be inducted.
+The logo has its centennial in 2014, which was celebrated with 100 parties in 100 cities, Morton Salt Girl Centennial Scholarships to benefit certain fine arts and culinary arts students at the School of the Art Institute of Chicago and the Kendall College School of Culinary Arts, Morton Salt Girl day at Wrigley Field, Facebook and Instagram lookalike contests, and other activities.
+Also in 2014, the Morton Salt Girl was voted into the Advertising Week Walk of Fame on Madison Avenue in New York City; it is the first icon featuring a woman to be inducted.

+Morton Arboretum

 Morton Salt is the sponsor of the Morton Arboretum, a 1700 acre botanical garden in Lisle, Illinois.
 It was established by Joy Morton, the company's founder, in 1922 to encourage the display and study of shrubs, trees, and vines.
 About 300,000 visitors a year hike on miles of trails, and over 3,600 kinds of plants are displayed.